NinjaInShade/advent_of_code/day_5/day_5_README.md

 - Every seat also has a unique seat ID: multiply the row by 8, then add the column.
 In this example, the seat has ID (44 \* 8) + 5 = 357.

-Return the seat with the highest ID.
+- Return the highest id from the boarding passes.

 ## Part 2